 The advantage of using a harness for your arthritic dog is the fact that they are designed with part of the dog that is affected by arthritis or injured.

 Front Harness Support

-For instance, the front harness offers support to the chest and front legs helping dogs suffering from arthritis in their front legs.
-A front lifting harness is beneficial for dog’s who need help maintaining their balance.
-Also for dogs that struggle to get their front legs underneath them to stand.
+For instance, the front harness offers support to the chest and front legs, helping dogs suffering from arthritis in their front legs.
+A front lifting harness is beneficial for dogs who need help maintaining their balance.
+And also great for dogs that struggle to get their front legs underneath them to stand.

 Rear Lifting Harness

 Lastly, a full-body harness will help support your dog’s chest, back, and front legs.
 This type of harness is best suited for dogs that may be suffering from arthritis in both front and back legs.
-This style of harness provides total body control and is perfect to lift dogs with more advanced arthritis.
-As well as helps dogs with neurological conditions that cause mobility loss in front and back legs.
+This style of harness provides total body control and is perfect for lifting dogs with more advanced arthritis.
+As well as helps dogs with neurological conditions that cause mobility loss in the front and back legs.
 Full-body harnesses provide complete control and support throughout the body.
-This style harness is beneficial for dog’s needing help on stairs or need to be picked up regularly.
+This style of harness is beneficial for dogs needing help on stairs or need to be picked up regularly.

-Support slings are very similar to harnesses, the only difference being unlike harnesses that can offer support to different parts of the dog.
+Support slings are very similar to harnesses, the only difference being that they offer support to different parts of the dog.
 Slings wrap around the center of a dog’s body and support the entire body of the dog, similar to full body harnesses.

 Rear End Leashes

 Rear-end leashes are similar to rear harnesses in terms of their modes of operation.
 Rear support leashes are made for dogs suffering from back leg arthritis or weakness.
 Sliding up the dog’s back legs to gently lift and support the hind end.